France, the French and the World? (HS 101)

 Catherine Savell has enjoyed teaching her native language at all levels for many years and helping Loyola students discover the francophone world.
 She likes building links between the francophone cultures and classroom activities and facilitating experiences for students to discover them first hand.
 She is involved in a development project in Haiti and linking her work on campus to her overseas activities.

-Kate Grubb Clark is an associate director of external affairs in the office of the executive vice president.
-Prior to this she spent over 10 years in the division of student development at Loyola.
+Kate Grubb Clark is the director of external affairs in the office of the Vice President and Special Assistant to the President.
+Prior to serving in this position, she spent over 10 years in the division of student development at Loyola.
 Her current focus areas are government and community relations (from neighborhoods around Loyola to the federal level), presidential events and supporting the Board of Trustees.
 As a ‘double degree’ graduate of Loyola (BA in Political Science with a minor in French and a MBA with a double concentration in international business and management), Kate knows first-hand the benefits of cura personalis as a lived philosophy and how it helped her to develop personally and professionally.
 That experience is why she decided to come back to her alma mater help future Greyhounds find their passions and niche at Loyola as well as tell the story of what makes Loyola great to anyone willing to listen.
 Kate is passionate about helping students develop their critical-thinking and life skills; and being a mentor to students through their college careers and beyond.
 Messina provides her with an opportunity to bring all the facets of her skills and passions together to help the next generations of Loyola students.
 A native Baltimorean and avid sports fan, Kate is also very passionate about her hometown and helping students to see the depth of culture that Baltimore has to offer.